carbonblack/cb-skyatp-connector/README.md

 The skyatp connector for Carbonblack submits infected hosts detected by a CbR server to the Sky ATP infected hosts blacklist.

+Infected hosts are identified by watchlist alters, you can configure any number of watchlists by name in a comma delimited list.
+As alerts generated from these watchlists are resolved, the CbR SkyAtp connector will remove the host from the blacklist.

 Installation Quickstart

 As root on your Carbon Black or other RPM based 64-bit Linux distribution server: